Richard Holden (British politician): Parliamentary career

+At the 2015 general election, Holden stood as the Conservative candidate in Preston, coming second with 20% of the vote behind the incumbent Labour MP Mark Hendrick.

-Holden was elected as the MP for North West Durham at the 2019 general election with a majority of 1,144 votes.
-He is the first Conservative to represent the constituency.
-It had previously been considered a safe Labour seat as it had been represented by a member of that party ever since its re-establishment in 1950.
+Holden was elected to Parliament at the 2019 general election as MP for North West Durham with 41.9% of the vote and a majority of 1,144.

 Holden was a member of the Public Accounts Committee between March 2020 and March 2022.
 Since he became an MP he has written a fortnightly column for the political blog ConservativeHome.

-Holden was elected to the Executive of the 1922 Committee in July 2021.
+He was elected to the Executive of the 1922 Committee in July 2021.
 He is on the committee of the All-Party Parliamentary Group on Gambling-Related Harm, and has spoken and written extensively about his view that there must be tighter regulation of online gambling.

-He led a campaign to reverse the increase in Vehicle Excise Duty (VED) paid on new motorhomes.
+In February 2020, he led a campaign to reverse the increase in Vehicle Excise Duty (VED) paid on new motorhomes.
 The tax had been increased in September 2019 in response to EU regulation 2018/1832.
 In the March 2020 Budget the Chancellor of the Exchequer, Rishi Sunak, announced that the VED increase would be reversed, a tax cut worth £25 million a year to consumers and the industry.

 In March 2021 Holden led a group of 80 Conservative MPs in writing to the Chancellor of the Exchequer asking him to introduce a new lower duty for beer sold on draught in pubs.
 He continued his campaign alongside fellow Conservative MP Mike Wood in meetings with Treasury Ministers, and in October 2021 he gathered more than 100 Conservative MPs to push the issues ahead of the 2021 Budget.
 In the 2021 Budget the government announced a new Draught Beer Duty rate for pubs and clubs 5 per cent lower than standard beer duty, cutting the tax on beer and cider sold in pubs by £100 million a year.
 Rishi Sunak credited both Holden and Wood for campaigning on the issue in his Budget Speech.